changyenna/Task-Manager/README.md

 	* CMake/Makefile

 ### Input/Output & Features
-A user can create tasks to include a title, description, classification (e.g. personal, work, study), priority, and a due date.
+A user can create tasks that include a title, description, classification (e.g. personal, work, study), priority, and a due date.
 Additional features are optional, so the user can customize their list to be as comprehensive or simple as they choose.
-This list can represent larger tasks with subtasks within them or be a simple todo list.
+This list can represent larger tasks with subtasks within them or be a simple to-do list.
 Users can also display, edit, and delete tasks through the main menu.

 ## Phase II: Design